How to Save Money on Yarn – 7 Great Ideas

 No. 1: NEVER EVER Pay Full Price

-When it comes to the question of how to save money on yarn (and really saving money on anything) the No. 1 tip is to NEVER EVER pay full price!
-If you only had to take one money-saving tip with you after reading this blog post, this is it!
+When it comes to the question of how to save money on yarn — and really saving money on anything — the No. 1 tip is to NEVER EVER pay full price!
+If you only take one money saving tip with you after reading this blog post, this is it!

 You can save money on yarn and NOT pay full price in three ways: